henryjosephson/deepfaking-a-politician/HOW-TO-REPRODUCE.md

 Let's go through these one-by-one.

 ## 0. Get permission from the person you're deepfaking
-Okay, this one is hopefully straightforward — this started as a personal curiosity that I adapted into a school project — neither Otto nor I are trying to create political propaganda, and we're definitely not trying to run afoul of the law.
+Okay, this one is hopefully straightforward.
+This started as a personal curiosity that I adapted into a school project — neither Otto nor I are trying to create political propaganda, and we're definitely not trying to run afoul of the law.

 It's very convenient, then, that I spent the summer of 2023 as a legislative aide for New York State Assemblymember Alex Bores.
 AM Bores doesn't just have a master's in machine learning from Georgia Tech — he's particularly worried about the sudden